MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/manage-sharepoint-documents.md

 This sample provides exact steps and configuration values to enable document management on the Case entity in Community portal.

-1. Follow the instructions in [Step 1](#step-1-enable-document-management-functionality-in-dynamics-365-for-customer-engagement-apps) to ensure that server-based configuration is complete for Dynamics 365 and [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] integration.
+1. Follow the instructions in [Step 1](#step-1-enable-document-management-functionality-in-dynamics-365-apps) to ensure that server-based configuration is complete for model-driven apps in Dynamics 365 and [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)] integration.

 2. Follow the instructions in [Step 2](#step-2-set-up-sharepoint-integration-from-portal-admin-center) to ensure that the portal has permissions to integrate with [!INCLUDE[pn-sharepoint-short](../../includes/pn-sharepoint-short.md)].